butterfill/docpad-deck.js-slides-skeleton/README.md

 Why?
 ====

 It's quicker to create and update slide shows this way.
-Suppose you want a slide with some text in the middle:
+Suppose you want a slide with some centered text in the middle:

 ```jade
 +slide_middle